Posted on

 There were plenty of stars within its ranks but without effective direction, the band would have not become the eminent force that it was.

 First to lead was Al Kvale.
-In civilian life Kvale was a director for the Balaban and Katz Theatre Corporation, working at several Chicago establishments like State-Lake Theatre.20 Assisting him in the 740th MP Battalion was Hubert Finlay.
-A former musical director and business manager for Joe Sanders, he took over Kvale’s position in July 1943.21
+In civilian life Kvale was a director for the Balaban and Katz Theatre Corporation, working at several Chicago establishments like State-Lake Theatre.19 Assisting him in the 740th MP Battalion was Hubert Finlay.
+A former musical director and business manager for Joe Sanders, he took over Kvale’s position in July 1943.20

 German Prisoners of War

-The MPs were not the only wartime tenant of Camp Skokie Valley.
-On 9 March, 1945, two-hundred and twenty-five PoWs arrived at Camp Skokie Valley.
-They came from the main regional PoW center at Fort Sheridan to work at various military installations in and around the Chicago area in need of additional manpower.
+Besides the MPs, German prisoners of war (PoWs) also occupied Camp Skokie Valley. two-hundred and twenty-five of these prisoners arrived on March 9, 1945.
+Coming from the main regional PoW center at Fort Sheridan, their purpose was to work at various military installations in and around Chicago.

-Several contemporary sources document the activities of Camp Skokie Valley’s PoWs.
-Newspaper articles including one published in The Des Plaines Suburban Times and another in Glenview’s own Announcements, state that the Germans performed essential Army work.24 Then there are the camp’s ‘Labor Reports’.
+Several contemporary sources document the activities of Camp Skokie Valley’s German prisoners.
+Newspaper articles including one published in The Des Plaines Suburban Times and another in Glenview’s own Announcements, state that the Germans performed essential Army work.23

-Filed bi-monthly by camp administrators, the labor reports recorded the type of work that PoWs performed and for how many man-days.
-Today the documents are preserved by the National Archives at College Park, Maryland.25 Those for the PoW camp at Camp Skokie Valley, administered by PW Camp Detachment #9, 1612th Service Command Unit, and not the 740th MPs, are very precise.
+More concrete is the camp’s Labor Reports.
+Filed bi-monthly by PoW camp administrators, the reports recorded the type of work that prisoners performed, and for how many man-days.
+Today the documents are housed at the National Archives at College Park, Maryland.24 Those for the PoW camp at Camp Skokie Valley are very precise and show the prisoners working at government installations.

-Despite all the evidence that proves otherwise, there is still a popular misconception that the PoWs at Camp Skokie Valley worked on local farms and had extensive relations with German-American families.
-This narrative is true for the PoWs at Camps Thornton and Pine, two other nearby PoW branch camps in Cook County also situated on FPDCC property.
-But in the case of Camp Skokie Valley the narrative is only partially correct.
+Despite all the evidence that proves otherwise, there is still a popular misconception that the PoWs at Camp Skokie Valley worked on local farms and had extensive relations with German American families.
+This narrative is true for the PoWs at Camps Thornton and Pine, two other nearby PoW branch camps in Cook County.
+But in the case of Camp Skokie Valley, it is only partially correct.

-There were strong relationships formed between Glenview’s PoWs and Americans to be sure.
-Some of the PoWs immigrated to the US after the war, with at least one returning to Chicago just to visit a wartime friend.
+Strong relationships did form between Glenview’s PoWs and Americans to be sure.
+One even returned to Chicago just to visit a wartime friend.

 Hans Paar was a teenager at the time of his capture by American forces in Italy in 1944.
-Spending several months at Camp Skokie Valley, Paar was assigned to the Chicago Quartermaster Depot at 1819 W. Pershing Rd.
-While working at the depot he, along with another PoW, befriended a middle aged mechanic named Emmett Melcher.
-Feeling sorry for the Germans, Melcher sometimes brought them soft drinks.
+Spending several months at Camp Skokie Valley, Paar worked at the Chicago Quartermaster Depot, at 1819 W. Pershing Rd.
+At the depot, he and another PoW befriended civilian employee Emmett Melcher, a middle-aged man.
+Melcher felt sorry for the Germans and sometimes brought them soft drinks.
 He even occasionally snuck them to his house for lunch.

 Melcher’s grandson grew up hearing stories of the two PoWs and wanting to reunite them with his grandfather, contacted the German government.
-The German authorities alerted the former PoWs of the request and Paar traveled to Chicago in September 1988.
-He spent a week reminiscing with ninety-year-old Emmett at his home.26
+The German authorities informed the former PoWs of the request and Paar traveled to Chicago in September 1988.
+He spent a week reminiscing with ninety-year-old Melcher at his home.25

-In the last three labor reports filed for the PoW camp, inactivated on 20 September 1945, the number sixty-six appears on a line titled ‘agriculture’.
-The number is not factored in the reports’ total count of man-days worked by the PoWs and whether or not it was a clerical mistake is uncertain.
+In the last three labor reports filed for the PoW camp, inactivated on September 20, 1945, the number sixty-six appears on a line titled “agriculture.”
+This number does not factor in the reports’ total count of man-days worked by prisoners and whether or not it is a clerical mistake, is unknown.

 Liquidation

 On 2 September 1945, Japan formally surrendered to the Allies.
-The Second World War finally came to an end.
+World War II finally came to an end.
 Americans all over rejoiced and millions of servicemen eagerly awaited discharge.
-Along with its reduction in manpower the post-war Army closed down many installations.
+The post-war Army began to downsize, closing down many of its installations.

-An advantageous situation presented itself to the FPDCC in autumn 1946.
-Talks between the forest preserve district’s General Superintendent, Charles G. Sauers, and government officials culminated in a very lucrative proposal.
-For the sum of five thousand dollars the FPDCC could buy the camp and relinquish the government from its responsibilities.
-By selling the buildings themselves, Sauers estimated that the agency stood to make twenty to twenty-five thousands dollars.
+In talks with government officials, forest preserve district General Superintendent Charles G. Sauers secured a profitable deal.
+For five thousand dollars the FPDCC could buy the camp and relinquish the government from its responsibilities.
+By selling the buildings themselves, Sauers estimated that the agency stood to make twenty to twenty-five thousand dollars.
 The profits would go towards the purchase of much needed field operations equipment.

 The FPDCC’s board agreed to the plan.
 Soon thereafter the sale of individual camp buildings was advertised.
-By October each building went to the highest bidder.
-Whether the dismantlement of the camp occurred in late 1946 or early 1947 is unclear.28
+By October 1946 each building went to the highest bidder.
+Whether the dismantlement of the camp occurred in late 1946 or early 1947 is unclear.27

 A single building survived the liquidation and stood on-site until relatively recently.
-It became Camp Adahi and served local Girl Scouts for several decades.29 Falling into disrepair, the structure was demolished in 2016.
+It became Camp Adahi and served local Girl Scouts for several decades.28 Falling into disrepair, the structure was demolished in 2016.

 This post is based on my master’s dissertation titled ‘Conflicted Heritage: Interrogating the Memory of Cook County’s ‘Prisoner of War Branch Camps’’, submitted in September 2019 to fulfill the University of Glasgow’s requirement for their MLitt of Conflict Archaeology and Heritage.